BriantOliveira/Personal-Notebook/streaming-protocols.md

 More specifically, and as the implementations in use today are, adaptive bitrate streaming is a method of video streaming over HTTP where the source content is encoded at multiple bit rates, then each of the different bit rate streams are segmented into small multi-second parts.

+**The streaming client is made aware of the available streams at differing bit rates, and segments of the streams by a manifest file.**